Liturgical Rites and Prayers used by a Bishop

 A Pontifical is the liturgical book that includes the ceremonies reserved specially for a Bishop.
-The earliest Pontificals date from the tenth century, and the manuscript described here is an early example of the genre that liturgical scholars call a “Primitive” Pontifical.
+The earliest Pontificals date from the tenth century, and the manuscript described here is thus an early example of the genre, of considerable interest to scholars studying the liturgy.

 The evolution of the Pontifical was a long and gradual process.
 Very early on the book for the celebrant (whether a bishop or a priest) was the Sacramentary, which could include, in addition to Mass prayers, prayers for the other sacraments and rites such as the dedication of a church, blessings, and other texts.
 These prayers were supplemented in the seventh and eighth centuries by small booklets which described in detail how various liturgical rites were to be celebrated; they were mostly Frankish in origin, but since they usually claimed to reflect the liturgical customs of Rome, they are known as the Ordines Romani (edited Andrieu, 1931-1974).
 In the mid-tenth century, someone, perhaps a monk in Mainz, combined the liturgical directions found in the Ordines and the prayers from Sacramentaries, resulting in the earliest Romano-Germanic Pontifical, a large collection of the liturgical directions and necessary prayers for episcopal rites, blessings, as well as numerous monastic prayers and offices, and even didactic treatises (ed.
 Vogel and Elze, 1963).
 The Romano-Germanic Pontificals were the direct ancestor of the Roman Pontificals of the twelfth and thirteenth centuries, which were in general better organized, and increasingly included only the texts relevant to bishops, and these Pontificals were in turn related to the Pontifical compiled (c.
 1293-1295) by William Durand, bishop of Mende (ed.
 Andrieu, 1938-1941), and ultimately the first printed edition by Agostino Patrizi de Piccolomini and Johannes Burkhard (Rome 1485).